bussnake1/greenergy/DEPLOYMENT-README.md

-# NX Template Project Deployment
+# NX Greenergy Project Deployment

-This document provides a quick overview of the deployment configuration for the NX Template project using GitHub auto-deployment with Dokploy.
+This document provides a quick overview of the deployment configuration for the NX Greenergy project using GitHub auto-deployment with Dokploy.

 ## Deployment Files